 Things you mustn't forget to take when caravanning

-To help ensure that motorhome and caravan insurance customers don’t leave home with the kitchen sink and not a lot else this summer, Shield Total Insurance has compiled a list of the top five things you mustn’t forget to take on your travels.
+To help ensure that motorhome and caravan insurance customers don’t leave home with the kitchen sink and not a lot else, we have compiled a list of the top five things you mustn’t forget to take on your travels.

 No matter where you roam or whatever the weather, nothing is as comforting or tastes as good as a ‘nice cup of tea’.
 Tea is the liquid equivalent of a warm welcome after a long journey, a good morning greeting at the start of the day and a hearty hug after a wet walk.
 The last thing you want to have to do when you arrive on site is to go out searching for a shop.
 So whether you like it sweet and strong or milky and mild - don’t forget your teabags.